zexuanlu/SIM-CITY/README.md

   2. Cars, which also function via A* (Red)
   3. Buildings which display name upon mouseover and are clickable to display interior
   4. Ability to add roles to people via the interaction panel (note: due to person AI, it may take some time before the requested role occurs)
+  5. To use the interaction panel, input a person's name ("Person #" - with # being 1-22 at startup), then select an action
+  6. Creation panel for creating new people and assigning them roles and behaviors
 ####Interactions and Behavior
   1. Various people are instantiated at various locations.
   2. Some of those people will be rich people - they have cars and don't work.